jxkimathi/freeCodeCamp/README.md

 * [Cafe Menu App](./Responsive%20Web%20Design/Cafe%20Menu/) - Working on a cafe menu using HTML and CSS in conjecture to further my learning.

 * [Colored Markers](./Responsive%20Web%20Design/Colored%20Markers/) - Creating colored markers using HTML and CSS to learn different ways to set color values and how to pair colors with each other.

+* [Registration Form](./Responsive%20Web%20Design/Registration%20Form/) - Learning to control what types of data people can type into your form, and some new CSS tools for styling your page.